Appdynamics/oracle-monitoring-extension/README.md

 and hence allowing you to build dashboards and set Health Rules based on the output of the extension.

 ## Prerequisites

+In order to use this extension, you do need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Java+Agent) or [SIM Agent](https://docs.appdynamics.com/display/PRO44/Server+Visibility).
+For more details on downloading these products, please visit [download.appdynamics.com](https://download.appdynamics.com/).

+This is very essential in order to establish a connection with the Oracle DB to get the metrics.
+The extension needs to be able to connect to Oracle DB in order to collect and send metrics.
+To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

 The Oracle DB extension needs an Oracle user account on every Oracle instance that is to be monitored.
 You might use an existing account with appropriate rights; however, a dedicated account will be a better solution in terms of security and manageability.
     -   Example script for account creation (run this with a DBA user):